GSA/challenges-and-prizes/site docs/netlify/add-new-challenge.md

 ### To Add a New Challenge using Netlify CMS

-1. From the Challenges Collection click on New Challenge
+1. From the *All Challenges* Collection click on *New Challenge*

 	a.
-You can also click on Quick Add from the top right corner of the page
+You can also click on *Quick Add* from the top right corner of the page

 2. Fill out the form fields